pingcap/docs-cn/tiflash/use-tiflash.md

 When the engine is configured as "tikv, tiflash", it can read both TiKV and TiFlash replicas at the same time, and the optimizer automatically chooses to read which one.
 After the engine is specified, if the table in the query does not have a corresponding engine replica, an error is reported indicating that the table does not have the engine replica.
 Because the TiKV replica always exist, so the only situation is that the engine is configured as `tiflash` but the TiFlash replica does not exist.

-### Manual Hint
+### Manual hint

-Manual Hint can force TiDB to use TiFlash replicas for specific table(s).
-The priority of manual Hint is lower than that of engine isolation.
-If the engine specified in Hint is not in the engine list, a warning is returned.
-Here is an example of using the manual Hint:
+Manual hint can force TiDB to use TiFlash replicas for specific table(s).
+The priority of manual hint is lower than that of engine isolation.
+If the engine specified in hint is not in the engine list, a warning is returned.
+Here is an example of using the manual hint:

 {{< copyable "sql" >}}